Mongkut: Monastic life and Dhammayut sect

 In 1824, Mongkut became a Buddhist monk (ordination name Vajirayan; Pali Vajirañāṇo), following a Siamese tradition that men aged 20 should become monks for a time.
 The same year, his father died.
-By tradition, Mongkut should have been crowned the next king, but the nobility instead chose the older, more influential and experienced Prince Jessadabodindra (Nangklao), son of a royal concubine rather than a queen.
+By tradition, Mongkut should have been crowned the next king, but the nobility instead chose the older, more influential and experienced Prince Chetsadabodin (Nangklao), son of a royal concubine rather than a queen.
 Perceiving the throne was irredeemable and to avoid political intrigues, Mongkut retained his monastic status.

-Vajirayan became one of the members of the royal family who devoted his life to religion.
+Vajirayan became one of the few members of the royal family who devoted his life to religion.
 He travelled around the country as a monk and saw the relaxation of the rules of the Pali Canon among the Siamese monks he met, which he considered inappropriate.
 In 1829, at Phetchaburi, he met a monk named Buddhawangso, who strictly followed the monastic rules of discipline, the vinaya.
 Vajirayan admired Buddhawangso for his obedience to the vinaya, and was inspired to pursue religious reforms.

 In 1835, he began a reform movement reinforcing the vinaya law that evolved into the Dhammayuttika Nikaya, or Dhammayut sect.
 A strong theme in Mongkut's movement was that, "…true Buddhism was supposed to refrain from worldly matters and confine itself to spiritual and moral affairs".
 Mongkut eventually came to power in 1851, as did his colleagues who had the same progressive mission.
 From that point on, Siam more quickly embraced modernization.
 Vajirayan initiated two major revolutionary changes.
 Firstly, he embraced modern geography, among other sciences considered "Western".
 Secondly, he sought reform in Buddhism and, as a result, a new sect was created in Siamese Theravada Buddhism.
 Both revolutions challenged the purity and validity of the Buddhist order as it was practiced in Siam at the time.